×

 When we asked people why foreigners move to Tokyo, they responded:

 "Foreigners move to Tokyo to experience the big, foreign city.
 In Tokyo, there is never a lack of things to do.
-It is always bustling and full of surprises," said one expat.
+It is always bustling and full of surprises," said one expat living in Tokyo, Japan.

 "Expats are often attracted to Tokyo for its unique blend of modernity and tradition, offering a fascinating mix of cutting-edge technology, fashion, and ancient customs.
 The city boasts a robust economy with numerous job opportunities, particularly in industries such as technology, finance, and education.
 Tokyo's efficient and extensive public transportation system makes it easy to navigate and explore the city, while its low crime rate ensures a safe living environment.
 The quality of life in Tokyo is generally high, with access to excellent healthcare facilities, international schools, and a wide range of cultural and recreational activities.
 The city is also known for its world-class cuisine, offering an incredible variety of dining options, from Michelin-starred restaurants to affordable street food.
 Additionally, Tokyo's central location within Asia makes it an ideal base for expats looking to travel and explore the region.
 Despite the language barrier, many expats find the Japanese people to be welcoming and helpful, making it easier to adapt to life in Tokyo.
 The city also has a vibrant expat community, providing opportunities to connect with others who share similar experiences and challenges.
-Overall, Tokyo offers a unique and exciting living experience that attracts expats from around the world," said one expat living in Tokyo, Japan.
+Overall, Tokyo offers a unique and exciting living experience that attracts expats from around the world," offered one expat living in Tokyo.

 Get Quote